 The statement said the attack targeted regime forces gathering in Hama’s suburbs.

-U.N. special envoy Staffan De Mistura said reports indicated "suddenly both Daraa and Damascus had calmed down."
+U.N.
+Special Envoy Staffan De Mistura said at a press briefing in Geneva that immediate reports indicated “suddenly both Daraa and Damascus had calmed down.”

-An unusual quiet has descended on major cities in Syria, said Rami Abdulrahman, director of the SOHR.
-He did note there were brief exceptions, including some unexplained explosions reported in the north.
+An unusual quiet descended on major cities in Syria, said Rami Abdulrahman, director of the London-based Syrian Observatory for Human Rights, adding there were brief exceptions including some unexplained explosions reported in the north.

 ’Our best chance’

-Another Syria task force meeting will take place Saturday afternoon in Geneva to assess whether the truce is being respected, De Mistura said.
+Another Syria task force meeting will take place Saturday afternoon in Geneva to assess whether the temporary truce is being respected, he said.

-A main Syrian opposition group, the High Negotiations Committee, said 97 of its factions agreed to respect the two-week truce that starts with the cessation of hostilities.
-But it warned the government and Russia not to target it under the pretense of attacking terrorist groups such as ISIS and al-Nusra Front.
+Meanwhile, a main Syrian opposition group said it will respect the two-week truce that starts with the cessation of hostilities but it warned the government and Russia not to target it under a pretense of attacking internationally recognized terror groups like ISIS.